JensAyton/lldb_utilities/README.md

 The `-c` (“clipboard”) option copies the path to the resulting file to the clipboard.

+The `-x` (“hex-fiend”) option opens the resulting file in Hex Fiend.

 You can combine these options:

     (lldb) dump_nsdata -c -r -o ~/Desktop/foo.bin someData